Untaek/Easy-GIF-Encoder/README.md

 LZW compression used to encode/decode a GIF file by Bob Montgomery
 http://giflib.sourceforge.net/lzgif.txt

-What's In A GIF (Useful informaion to programming)
+What's In A GIF (Useful information to programming)
 http://giflib.sourceforge.net/whatsinagif/index.html

 GIF Wikipedia